 Now Delivered in over 25 Countries, the Cyber Stars Initiative is an Effective and Sustainable Solution to Cyber Security Awareness for Businesses

 What is Cyber Stars?

 Cyber threats will cost the Global economy an estimated $5 Trillion in the next 5 years.
 It is estimated that over 90% of the attacks in the last 5 years have been facilitated by human error or a lack of cyber awareness.
 The Cyber Stars Initiative was developed to help reduce the cyber threat to business that is enabled through a lack of employee awareness and confidence.
 The Cyber Stars Initiative is the only cyber security awareness programme with an official UK Government regulated qualification attached.

 The Cyber Stars Initiative is far more than just a training course, or even a qualification.
 Cyber Stars provides a sustainable solution to cyber security awareness in an ever evolving landscape.

 The Cyber Stars Initiative is built upon three crucial pillars, without these, a cyber security awareness programme can not be effective.

-- Profile Human Risk – We use state of art phishing and digital footprint software to measure and quantify human risk within your organisation.
+- Profile Human Risk and Behaviours – We use state of art phishing and digital footprint software to measure and quantify human risk within your organisation.
 This enables us to identify the individuals, departments and locations within your business that are most vulnerable.

-- Enable Positive Behaviour Change – A programme developed by a combination of technical experts, risk managers and behavioural psychologists ensures maximum personal engagement and measureable behavioural change.
+- Training to Enable Positive Behaviour Change – A programme developed by a combination of technical experts, risk managers and behavioural psychologists ensures maximum personal engagement and measureable behavioural change.
 The full Cyber Stars programme allows for the development of a network of qualified “champions” across your business, whilst Cyber Stars Lite ensures a clear metric for knowledge and understanding across the rest of the organisation.